taixingbi/coding-test/machine-learning.md

 ##### Precision
 positive predictive value: measure of the amount of accurate positives your model claims compared to the number of positives

+####  Bayes’ Theorem
+Bayes’ Theorem gives you the posterior probability of an event given what is known as prior knowledge.
+Mathematically, it’s expressed as the true positive rate of a condition sample divided by the sum of the false positive rate of the population and the true positive rate of a condition